 How do I contact the Revenues Team?

-During normal office hours you can phone the Overpayment Recovery Officer on 01256 844844 (select option 2).
+During normal office hours you can phone the Overpayment Recovery Officer on 01256 844844.
 Outside these hours you can send a message.
 Please quote your invoice number and also provide a daytime telephone number.

 If you are experiencing financial difficulties please seek independent financial advice.
 Further information to assist you can be found by visiting our having trouble paying bills webpage.